AElfProject/AElf/docs/tutorials/cross-chain/request-new-side-chain.md

 Note: when calling **Approve** it will be the *Sender* of the transaction that approves.
 Here the script is set to use the key of a BP, see full script at the end.

 ### Release

+This part of the script releases the proposal:

 ```javascript
     console.log(`\n>>>> Release the side chain.`);